divio/divio-cloud-docs/how-to/django-configure-settings.rst

 How to configure Django settings
 ================================

+In Django projects, settings are handled via the :doc:`settings <django:topics/settings>` module (usually, the ``settings.py`` file).

+Settings can be added to this file in the usual way, but some key points should be noted.

 It is important to understand that in Divio Cloud projects, some settings need to be inspected and manipulate programatically, to allow the addons system to handle configuration automatically.
 See the :ref:`addon-configured` section for more on this.